Listen on the go!

 Today technology appears to be invasive, especially the wearable options with airpods becoming the norm and so also smart voice assistants.
 Conversing with and through technology is likely to see a steady growth.
 Shouldn’t enterprises then think of voice as one of the primary sources of communication with their customer?
 And if so, how?

-This question sparked a conversation between Dominic Spalinger, PostFinance VoiceBot product owner and Adam Devine, Chief Marketing Officer at Kore, who explored the possible ways of addressing the concerns related to overworked contact centers while improving the overall customer experience.
+This question sparked a conversation between Dominic Spalinger, PostFinance VoiceBot product owner and Kore.
+The possible ways of addressing the concerns related to overworked contact centers while improving the overall customer experience were explored.

 Dominic says he often gets asked why companies spend tons of money to acquire new customers when they do not want to talk to them (think long and boring IVR menus).
 His take is rather simple: “It’s just the opposite.
 Companies want to offer their customers added value in combination with human agents.
 We want to get them access to our system and our content 24x7,” he said.

 At PostFinance, they are trying to do this “by creating a compelling pairing of bots with human intelligence to get the most out of the process”.

 Several companies rely on interactive voice responses (IVR) as part of their customer care call center processes.
 These conventional IVR systems can be aggravating; for example, a pre-recorded operator rattles off option after option from a menu, when you call a helpline.